Sunday, 31 July 2022

 Back on Skye, we all set off on the two-and-a-half hour trip to Ullapool, arriving just in time for the Tesco delivery which I had organised.
 Jamie and Kerry loved the cottage and after dinner they went for a walk into the village.

-Sunday 24 July 2022
+Sunday, 24 July 2022

 Wedding!

 Back in Cambuslang the Anderson clan gathered again.
-I collected Ally and Cat from Motherwell train station on Thursday evening and then David on Friday afternoon.
+I collected Ally and Cat from Motherwell train station on Thursday evening and then Davie on Friday afternoon.
 Jamie and Kerry arrived back from Liverpool on Friday too.
 On Friday evening we all went out, but to different places.
 James, Davie and I went to Cineworld in Renfrew Street to watch Thor: Love and Thunder.
 It was good fun and very jokey, as is the style of its director Taika Waititi, but perhaps a bit too jokey - Marvel movies need a bit of substance as well.

 We had a meal in Ask Italian before heading home where we watched an episode of James’ new favourite show; Big Timber.
 It about, well, timber.
 What’s not to love?